-AV can also be a problem.
-Some AV can lock the file or chunks as it is being written which adds additional overhead.
+Antivirus can also be a problem.
+Some Antivirus products can lock the file or chunks as it is being written which adds additional overhead.
 Microsoft Security Essentials has been seen to exhibit this behaviour.

-Although the "chunking" and encryption cannot be changed, disabling the AV as a test, just to see if the performance changes.
-If the AV is causing a big enough overhead, then you may want to consider excluding certain directories from the AV, typical examples as c:\kworking (the kaseya temp directory).
+Although the "chunking" and encryption cannot be changed, disabling the Antivirus as a test, just to see if the performance changes.
+If the Antivirus is causing a big enough overhead, then you may want to consider excluding certain directories from the Antivirus, typical examples as C:\Kworking (the Kaseya temp directory).

 One option which has a couple of additional benefits is to use the GetURL() command.
 This allows you to specify a URL and will instruct the endpoint to pull the specified URL, which of course can be an EXE, INI, or any other file down to itself.